oliviodare/oliviodare.com/projects.md

 ## Running projects

-Together my [PhD project](bio.html#what-i-am-doing-now), I'm involved the following projects:
+Together my [PhD](bio.html#what-i-am-doing-now), I'm involved the following projects:

 ### Co-organisation of the conference *Integrating the History and Philosophy of Biodiversity* (October 2023)